RegAse/Countdown-App/README.md

 A simple countdown which can handle at max 99 hours, 99 minutes, and 99 seconds.

-The countdown plays and effect when it's started and then when it gets close to the final seconds the background css effect counts down with the countdown.
+The countdown plays a visual effect when it's started and then when it gets close to the final seconds the background css effect counts down with the countdown.